EMV Payment Tokenization vs. Data Security Tokenization: A Guide

 Both payment tokenization and data security tokenization implementations can issue tokens to be card-based (a 1:1 mapping between the PAN and a token).
 This feature enables convenient card-on-file features such as recurring payments and one-click checkouts.

 Data security tokenization solutions handle more than just cardholder data.
-These solutions may be able to handle personally identifiable information (PII), protected health information (PHI) or other forms of sensitive data that may be regulated by data security and/or data privacy regulations such as GDPR, CaCPA and HIPAA.
+These solutions may be able to handle personally identifiable information (PII), protected health information (PHI), or other forms of sensitive data that may be regulated by data security and/or data privacy regulations such as GDPR, CCPA, and HIPAA.
 In comparison, payment tokenization is designed solely to protect payment cardholder data.

-From a PCI-compliance perspective, a subtle difference between payment tokenization and data security tokenization is the potential shift in fraud liability involved with implementations of payment tokenization.
-For example, if the merchant uses EMV payment tokenization technology but has failed to use an EMV chip reader at their POS system, the liability of payment card fraud shifts from the card issuer to the merchant.
+From a PCI-compliance perspective, a subtle difference between payment tokenization and data security tokenization is the potential shift in fraud liability involved with the implementation of payment tokenization.
+For example, if the merchant uses EMV payment tokenization technology but has failed to use an EMV chip reader in their POS system, the liability of payment card fraud shifts from the card issuer to the merchant.

 EMV Tokenization Takeaways

 Payment tokenization is a better way for cardholders to make digital payments.
-In general, payment tokenization gives consumers a more secure way to pay from their apps, smart watch, mobile phones or web browser.
-Payment tokenization is designed to improve the security of the digital transaction ecosystem and reassure consumers about inherently less secure payment channels
+In general, payment tokenization gives consumers a more secure way to pay from their apps, smart watches, mobile phones, or web browsers.
+Payment tokenization is designed to improve the security of the digital transaction ecosystem and reassure consumers about inherently less secure payment channels.

-Data security tokenization is the most effective way to protect sensitive data.
-Merchants, data analytic operations, enterprises, third-party service providers and any entity that stores, transmits or uses sensitive data should be aware of the differences between payment tokenization and data security tokenization.
+Data security tokenization is the most effective way to protect all types of sensitive data.
+Merchants, data analytic operations, enterprises, third-party service providers, and any entity that stores, transmits, or uses sensitive data should be aware of the differences between payment tokenization and data security tokenization.
 Data security tokenization is designed to eliminate the risk of a data breach and maintain operational functionality while reducing compliance scope.

-TokenEx specializes in crafting data security tokenization solutions that completely protect sensitive data and secure the business process, regardless of data type or destination.
-Our flexible cloud-based platform features transparent integration, allowing our solution to work seamlessly alongside your system without resulting in any loss of functionality.
+TokenEx specializes in architecting tokenization solutions to meet the security needs of our customers.
+Regardless of data type or destination, we can help protect sensitive data and secure business processes.
+Our flexible cloud-based platform also features transparent integration, allowing our solution to work seamlessly alongside your system without resulting in any loss of functionality.